Renzodef/Solidity-Truffle/README.md

 - Start Ganache test chain by opening the downloaded application
 - Open a terminal or command prompt.
-- Navigate to the root directory of this project.
+- Navigate to the root directory of this project, then:
-- Go with the terminal in the directory of the first project:<br>
 ```bash
 cd Project03
 ```
-- Compile the smart contract with:<br>
+- Compile the smart contract:<br>
 ```bash
 npx truffle compile
 ```
-- Deploy the smart contract on the Ganache chain with:<br>
+- Deploy the smart contract on the Ganache chain:<br>
 ```bash
 npx truffle migrate
 ```
-- Open the truffle console with:<br>
+- Open the truffle console:<br>
 ```bash
 npx truffle console
 ```